 Employment Outlook and Salary Info

-Veterinarian employment was expected to grow 12% from 2012-2022, notes the BLS.
-As of 2013, the United States has 29 accredited schools of veterinary medicine.
+Veterinarian employment was expected to grow 9% from 2014-2024, notes the BLS.
+As of 2015, the United States had 30 accredited schools of veterinary medicine.
 The limited number of new veterinarians and the fact that most choose to work with companion animals contribute to employment growth within the field, especially in large animal care and government positions.

 Most veterinarians work in professional, scientific and technical services, in addition to social advocacy organizations, universities and government agencies.
 As of May 2015, veterinarians earned a median annual wage of $88,490, reports the BLS.